Innovation & research

 Working with organisations providing microfinance, FYXA has the potential to provide access to services not currently available to the poor more efficiently and in doing so, may fundamentally enhance the value these organisations can offer to their clients – including diversification of services based on improved risk assessment and management capability.

-FYXA intends to enable income generation, income security and income growth, by providing a services marketplace and trading ecosystem and greater opportunities for microenterprises and a channel to reach into the formal economy.
+FYXA aims to enable income generation, income security and income growth, by providing a services marketplace and trading ecosystem and greater opportunities for microenterprises and a channel to reach into the formal economy.
 Working with regulators and policymakers, FYXA seeks to support robust regulatory policy and institutional developments to invigorate economic inclusion, building on the work of FDC’s Banking with the Poor program over three decades.

 Across the Asia-Pacific region a sizable proportion of women contribute to their families’ finances, even if they are not the primary breadwinners.
 While most of their livelihood activities remain small, some women have succeeded in scaling up their businesses and generating a substantial increase in income that transforms their lives and those of their families.

 Although profiles of such successful women are common, less is known about the main factors contributing to their transformational success.

 Are specific business management skills critical factors?
 Is it a matter of attitude and mindset?
 How much their personal and business networks influence their outcomes?
 Or were they just lucky enough to be in the right place at the right time?